ocafebabe/ms-teams-notifications-tampermonkey/README.md

 ## Roadmap

-1. Add lang support (currently messages are written on spanish).
+1. Add lang support (currently messages are written on english).